Harold Ramirez Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The pitching staff for the Red Sox has a collective 9.1 K/9, which ranks 12th in MLB.
+- The Red Sox pitching staff is eighth in the league with a collective 9.3 strikeouts per nine innings.

-- The Red Sox have a 4.73 team ERA that ranks 17th across all league pitching staffs.
+- The Red Sox's 5.06 team ERA ranks 23rd among all MLB pitching staffs.

-- Red Sox pitchers combine to surrender 19 total home runs at a clip of 1.7 per game (to rank 25th in the league).
+- Red Sox pitchers combine to rank 25th in baseball in home runs given up (20 total, 1.7 per game).

-- The Red Sox will look to Sale (1-0) in his third start of the season.
+- The Red Sox are sending Kluber (0-2) to the mound to make his third start of the season.

-- His last appearance was on Thursday against the Detroit Tigers, when the lefty went five innings, surrendering three earned runs while giving up four hits.
+- His most recent time out came out of the bullpen on Tuesday when the right-hander threw 2/3 innings against the Tampa Bay Rays while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.